olvriz/olvriz/README.md

 ### Hi there, hope you are doing well! 👋
 My name is Guilherme, but you can call me Oliver if you want!
 I have 23 years old and im very excited to join the technology market!
 Study and progress never stop!➰
-- 🔭 I’m currently working on Risk analyst at Creditas.
+- 🔭 I’m currently working at Ambev as a Data Engineer.
 - 📚 I’m currently learning Analysis and systems development at FIAP.
 - 🤔 I’m looking for help with data analysis in general.
 - 💬 Ask me about anything!
 I would love to help!